octobercms/docs/ajax-javascript-api.md

 **ajaxDone** | triggered finally if the AJAX request was successful.
 **ajaxAlways** | triggered regardless if the AJAX request fails or was successful.

+<a name="global-events-examples"></a>
+## Usage examples

+Applies configurations to all AJAX requests

+    $(document).on('ajaxSetup', function(event, context) {
+        // Enable AJAX handling of Flash messages on all AJAX requests context.options.flash = true

+        // Enable the StripeLoadIndicator on all AJAX requests context.options.loading = $.oc.stripeLoadIndicator

+        // Handle Error Messages by triggering a flashMsg of type error context.options.handleErrorMessage = function(message) {
+            $.oc.flashMsg({ text: message, class: 'error' })
+        }

+        // Handle Flash Messages by triggering a flashMsg of the message type context.options.handleFlashMessage = function(message, type) {
+            $.oc.flashMsg({ text: message, class: type })
+        }
+    })

-The next example execute JavaScript code when the `ajaxUpdate` event is triggered on an element.
+Executes JavaScript code when the `ajaxUpdate` event is triggered on an element.

     $('.calcresult').on('ajaxUpdate', function() {
         console.log('Updated!');
     })